Tax compliance risk management process for customers managed by Large Business: discussing and reviewing the main duty

 - how the SAO or company identify or are alerted to areas of the accounting arrangements that might present or mitigate a tax compliance risk.

-In the course of such a discussion a CRM can learn the steps that are being taken within the company to establish and maintain the tax accounting arrangements.
-The CRM should be prepared to discuss the tax treatment of particular items with the company so that the company can put in place the tax accounting arrangements and apply that treatment.
+In the course of such a discussion a CCM can learn the steps that are being taken within the company to establish and maintain the tax accounting arrangements.
+The CCM should be prepared to discuss the tax treatment of particular items with the company so that the company can put in place the tax accounting arrangements and apply that treatment.
 However, it remains the responsibility of the SAO to establish whether or not the company had appropriate tax accounting arrangements throughout the financial year.

 - whether the SAO has failed in his main duty, see SAOG14000, and